 Impact

 This vulnerability arises from an improper implementation in the Mojo IPC system within Google Chrome for Windows.
-A malicious local file can trigger the flaw, giving the attacker the ability to elevate privileges at the operating‑system level.
-The weakness is a type of privilege‑escalation flaw that undermines user isolation and could allow local code to run with administrative rights if the attacker can get the file processed by Chrome.
+The flaw, classified as a privilege‑escalation weakness (CWE‑269) and an insecure input validation weakness (CWE‑648), can be triggered by a malicious local file, allowing an attacker to elevate privileges at the operating‑system level.
+This undermines user isolation and could permit local code to execute with administrative rights if the attacker can get the file processed by Chrome.

 Affected Systems